Dallas Failure to Warn Attorneys

 The following are examples of products that would be defective because of inadequate warnings:

-- Over the counter medication that does not warn of side effects with other commonly taken medication
+• Over-the-counter medication that does not warn of side effects with other commonly taken medication

-- A dangerous chemical used to remove paint that is sold without instructions on how to use it
+• A dangerous chemical used to remove paint that is sold without instructions on how to use it

-- Personal grooming items like electric razors or flat irons that lack instructions on how to safely use them
+• Personal grooming items like electric razors or flat irons that lack instructions on how to use them safely

-- Machinery such as power tools and lawn care tools that lack instructions on safe operation
+• Machinery such as power tools and lawn care tools that lack instructions on safe operation

 Warnings are not required for all products, even though some manufacturers include them for all types of products.
-A warning is typically required in the following situation:

-- The product is dangerous in some way
+• The product is dangerous in some way

-- The manufacturer knows it is dangerous
+• The manufacturer knows it is dangerous

-- The danger exists when the product is being used reasonably and in its intended manner
+• The danger exists when the product is being used reasonably and in its intended manner

-- The danger would not be obvious to a reasonable user
+• The danger would not be obvious to a reasonable user

 What is reasonable use and whether a danger would be obvious to a reasonable user will depend on the type of product and the type of user.
 However, the above list is the general baseline that manufacturers must follow.

-Warnings should be placed in an obvious location where the user is likely to see it.
-Often times, warnings are placed on brightly colored stickers so that they stand out.
-This is a good practice to ensure that consumers see warnings, but this specific type of visibility is not a requirement.
+For example, products should come with clear warnings regarding what age range the product is appropriate for.
+Even if appropriate warnings regarding age are provided on a product, a manufacturer should take care not to advertise to an inappropriate age group.
+Warnings should be placed in an obvious location where the user will likely see it.
+Oftentimes, warnings are placed on brightly colored stickers so that they stand out.
+This is a good practice to ensure that consumers see warnings.
+But this specific type of visibility is not a requirement.
+Warnings and instructions may appear on the packaging, an instruction manual, or the product.
+Warnings that are hidden in the fine print may not be considered to be adequate.

 Proving a Failure to Adequately Warn Case